-The article goes on to say that other parts of the world are actually seeing decrees in their death rates, making the US spike even more surprising.
+The article went on to say that other parts of the world were not seeing decrees in their death rates rise, making the US spike even more surprising.

-app.: That is what Satan wants: he comes to steal, to kill and to destroy.
-His purpose and goal remains the same.
+app.: That is what Satan does: he comes to steal, to kill and to destroy.
+His purpose and goal has always been the same.
 He was being successful with this man.
 He seems to be accomplishing his goal in the US, too.

 t.s.: So we see 1st, the response of the demon-possessed man.
 Now, look at the response of Jesus to this man…